Scaling Commerce for a

 • Did not effectively support dual audiences: consumers and independent retailers

-Each store is independently owned and operated, yet customers expect a seamless retail experience across all touchpoints.
+Each Do it Best store is independently owned and operated, yet customers expect a seamless retail experience across all touchpoints.

 The Reality